Thimiru Pudichavan: Plot

-On the place where Murugavel has set his vegetable shop, he meets Madonna, a policewoman who comes to collect bribes from local shopkeepers.
-At night, Murugavel's brother plans the next operation of snatching at a spot near Murugavel's shop.
-He is revealed as a police officer to his brother that night and chases his brother through the streets.
-When caught, he says that he is not yet 18 years of age, so he cannot be considered legally guilty.
-Murugavel somehow manages to make it 12:00 AM, the day when his brother turns 18.
-He then kills his brother.

-From there, Murugavel is regarded as a daring police officer and is promoted to Inspector but fights the condition of getting high blood pressures and insomnia at times.
-He sets out on a mission to solve problems in the city and decides to take on Meesa Padma by projecting the police as a heroic figure rather than Meesa Padma, who the youngsters see as their hero.
-In a sub-plot, love blossoms between Madonna and Murugavel.
-Throughout the story, Madonna is seen protecting Murugavel in several ways, while also expressing her love for him.
-One day, Murugavel gets slit by two young boys working for Meesa Padma.
-He is then saved and admitted to the hospital by Madonna, who had foreseen a nightmare of Murugavel getting slit.
-With the people shutting their shops to go see him, the young boys realize their mistake and side with Murugavel during the final climactic fight between Murugavel and Meesa Padma which sees, Murugavel emerging victorious and Meesa Padma fractured in several places by the youngsters.
-They become "Friends of Police" on the recommendation of Murugavel.
+At night, Ravi plans the next operation of snatching at a spot near Murugavel's shop, where he soon learns about Murugavel's identity as a police officer.
+Later, Murugavel chases Ravi through the streets and later kills him in a police encounter.
+After this, Murugavel is regarded as a daring officer and is promoted to Inspector, but fights the condition of getting high blood pressures and insomnia at times.
+Murugavel sets out on a mission to solve problems in the city and decides to take on Meesa Padma.
+Madonna and Murugavel fall in love with each other.

+One day, Murugavel gets slit by two young boys working for Meesa Padma, but is then saved and admitted to the hospital by Madonna, who had foreseen a nightmare of Murugavel getting slit.
+With the people heading to see him, the young boys realize their mistake and side with Murugavel during the final climactic fight between Murugavel and Meesa Padma.
+Murugavel fights with Meesa Padma and finally defeats him.
+After this, Murugavel gets promoted as ACP, where he is finally at peace after he sees hallucination of Ravi, who apologize for his mistakes.
+Murugavel finally overcomes his insomnia and his blood pressure remains stabilized at normal during his sleep.
-Murugavel then gets promoted to Assistant Commissioner of Police by the Inspector General, the order for which is heard on Madonna's walkie-talkie.
-Murugavel finally is at peace, when he sees his mother's photo on which the hallucination of his brother comes at peace with him when his brother is seen apologizing for his mistake and reveres Murugavel as the real hero and allows him to sleep in peace.

-We see that Murugavel's blood pressure remains stabilized at normal during his sleep, implying that he has overcome his insomnia.